-Stage IV Lung Cancer With Anaplastic Lymphoma Kinase (ALK) Rearrangement
+Stage IV Lung Cancer With ALK Rearrangement

-This type of lung cancer is rare, and it often happens to people who aren’t smokers.
+This type of lung cancer is rare, and people who get it often aren’t smokers.
 Although there isn't a cure, there are treatments for it that can slow down your cancer and help you feel better.

 "Stage IV" means that the cancer has spread beyond the lung where it started.
 It may be in your other lung, too, or in the fluid around your lungs, or somewhere else in your body.

 "ALK rearrangement" refers to a gene called ALK.
 If you have this type of lung cancer, your ALK gene got rearranged and joined with another gene.
 This causes cancer cells to grow and spread.

 Doctors aren't sure what causes this disease.
 But people who get it tend to be younger than most lung cancer patients.
 Many people who get it don't smoke and never have.

 Like other types of lung cancer, the symptoms can include:

 If the cancer spreads to other parts of the body, your symptoms may include:

 Getting a Diagnosis